 Innovation districts are concentrations of research-oriented anchor institutions, companies, intermediaries, cultural amenities, community-oriented public spaces, retail and residential space.

-The Brookings Institution and Project for Public Spaces have recently completed an 18-month study of Oklahoma City’s Innovation District.
-The report, “Positioning for Growth: Advancing the Oklahoma City Innovation District” finds that, with the right investments, the Oklahoma City innovation district has the potential to become a major center of gravity for regional innovation and economic development.
+In 2017, the Brookings Institution and Project for Public Spaces completed an 18-month study of Oklahoma City and its Innovation District potential.
+The report, “Positioning for Growth: Advancing the Oklahoma City Innovation District” finds that, with the right investments, Oklahoma City’s Innovation District has the potential to become a major center of gravity for regional innovation and economic development.

 As part of the Bass Initiative, Brookings continues its work on innovation districts, dense enclaves that merge the innovation and employment potential of research-oriented anchor institutions, high-growth firms, and tech and creative start-ups in well-designed, amenity-rich residential and commercial environments.